IKEA - The ubiquitous Blue and Yellow Stores

 Free shuttle to Ikea

-As the location is a little inconvenient, for the IKEA store at Tampines, a free shuttle bus is provided to/from Tampines and Bedok MRT stations daily.
+As the location is a little inconvenient, for the IKEA store at Tampines, a complimentary shuttle bus is provided to/from Tampines and Bedok MRT stations daily.
 They also provide free shuttle to/from Pasir Ris and Sengkang/ Punggol, but they are only during weekends and public holidays.

 If you have nothing else better to do you can always hop into the complimentary shuttle bus.
 A good way to spend time browsing stuffs without necessarily having to spend money.
 Yes, many Singaporeans indeed love to spend their free time at IKEA.
 We love to eat and shop, and IKEA have both.
 Plus being a family-friendly place, there is a small kid's area where the kids can watch cartoons while the adults go shopping.
 The free shuttle will also stop at Giant Hypermarket and Courts Megastore.